FrancisMiadi/Car-Rental-Database-System/README.md

-# 🚗 Vehicle Leasing Database Management System
+# 🚗 Vehicle Renting Database Management System

 ## 📌 Overview
 This **university project** focuses on designing and implementing a **database management system (DBMS)** for a **Jerusalem-based car rental company**.
 The goal is to transition from **manual record-keeping (notebooks, papers, and Excel sheets) to a digital database system**, improving efficiency and data management.